goodloop/autoware_auto_mirror/docs/usage/subsystems/record-replay-planner.md

 ```

 Note that the pure pursuit controller is more primitive and does not stop for objects on the path that could cause collision

+### Looping

+To enable trajectory looping, modify [recordreplay_planner.param.yaml](src/launch/autoware_demos/param/recordreplay_planner.param.yaml):

+* Set `loop_trajectory` to `True`
+* Set `loop_max_gap_m` to be the maximum gap (meter) allowed between the start and end point to complete the loop, such as `10`.

+Note that it is better to stop the recording command while the vehicle is still driving.
+Otherwise the vehicle may come to a stop at the end of the trajectory and not move across to the start point.
+It is even better to edit the saved path file and optimize the speed and pose at the joint.